The Moth: Controversies

-Media critic Jack Shafer criticized best-selling author Malcolm Gladwell for telling a fictionalized story about his work at The Washington Post that was picked up by the Moth public radio show.
+Media critic Jack Shafer criticized best-selling Canadian author Malcolm Gladwell for telling a fictionalized story about his work at The Washington Post that was picked up by the Moth public radio show.
 Gladwell responded by pointing out that the Moth includes both true stories and the occasional tall tale.
 He said his piece clearly fell into the latter category.

 Storytellers

 As of 2018, over 50,000 stories have been told at The Moth.